WilliamMcRoberts/BetBookApp.BlazorServer/README.md

 # BetBookApp
-.NET 6 Blazor Server Application using a SQL Server DB, Dapper micro-ORM and Azure AD B2C for authentication.
+Bet Book is a .NET 6 Blazor Server application using Dapper micro-ORM for data access and Azure AD B2C for authentication.
 This app allows users with an account to receive 10,000 BetBucks to place wagers on games in the upcoming 2022-2023 NFL Season.
+Bet Book consumes a SportsData.IO api for up-to-date spreads and scores.
 Users can place wagers on "parley" style bets up to five games with appropriate payouts or bet on single games.
-Point spreads only in the first version.
-Moneyline and over unders will be future features.
+Game info, team stats, bet info and user info is stored in a SQL database and can be accessed through an internal api.
+Mobile app is in developmnet.

 BROWSE GAMES HOME PAGE
 ![TrIndex](https://user-images.githubusercontent.com/95720340/182004414-ccb913bc-491f-4ea1-aa2b-ce6e957be5d2.png)